Siphonia:

 CETACEAN see DOLPHIN, ORCA, WHALE

 CHIM Omnivorous arboreal apes, small but stocky and strong; descended (literally: three miles down) from chimpanzees.
-Rainforests like Angolia and Pernambuco and Helenia in the Atlantic Basin, the Penrhyn Sea in Pacifica, and the Bengal Valley.
+Hot rainforests like those in the equatorial waist of the Atlantic Basin, the Penrhyn Sea in Pacifica, and the Bengal Valley.
 Often found in politics and other competitive sports.

 These small fish-eating whales are little changed, other than the fingers at their fin tips.
+Natural selection?
+Hardly.
+Blatant gene-tweaking.
 Rocky coasts, especially with offshore deeps where nutrients upwell, like the Atlantic Ocean's Romanche Gap or the Amirante Strait in the African Ocean.
 Jokes, jokes, always with the jokes...

-ELEPHANT About the size of the Indian elephant.
+About the size of the Indian elephant.
 Two races, one much skinner and leggier; a heat-adaptation.
 Tip of the trunk is more differentiated; most individuals now have three large "fingers," all opposable.
-Worldwide, from the uplands (where they look more Earthlike) to the cooler basins (where the anorexics reign).
-Clannish--it's hard to live among species you can squash inadvertently.
-They dominate construction, infrasonic music, storytelling.
+Mammoths (see below) are a separate species.
+Worldwide, from the uplands (where they look if not behave quite Earthlike) to the cooler basins (where anorexics reign).
+Clannish?
+It's hard to coexist with folks you may absently squash!
+Elephants dominate construction, infrasonic music, storytelling.
 They invented body murals.
-They talk like they invented dreamwork, too, but they're just very good at it.
+And talk like they invented dreamwork, too, but they're just very good at it.

-GORILLA Shy vegetarian apes, descendants of our lowland gorillas, but with bigger brains and smaller, leaner bodies (to cope with the heat of the sea-basins).
+GORILLA Big, shy, arboreal herbivores, descendants of our lowland gorillas, but with bigger brains and smaller, leaner bodies (to cope with the heat of the sea-basins).
 These evolved gorillas inhabit the hill-jungles of the Atlantic Basin.
-Highland gorillas, little changed, live on the ex-continents--mainly the Congo and Amazon Plateaus.
+Highland gorillas, less advanced, live mostly in the equatoriaal forests of the Congo and Amazon Plateaus.
 Lowland gorillas are mostly silvicultural Buddhists.
-Highland-gorilla brains, lacking the extra oxygen of the Deeps, haven't enlarged.
+Highland-gorilla brains, lacking the extra oxygen of the Deeps, haven't enlarged nearly as much.
 Are they even people?

 HUMAN